Developer docs

 DELETE/v1/credentials/machine/{id}human

 Revoke a machine slot.
 The credential stops authenticating immediately.
-No other access is affected, and no data is lost.
+A human may revoke only a credential scoped to a vault they can reach.
+No other access is affected and no data is lost; mint a new credential and the old machine key is worth nothing.

 API reference